ImgBotApp/InternetNL/faqs/report/subtest/bad_en.md

-Subtest failed ⇒ negative score
+Failed the subtest ⇒ null score for subtest